 Good Faith Estimate (GFE)

-Very shortly after you apply for a loan, we will provide you with the "Good Faith Estimate" of your closing costs.
-The closing costs specified in the GFE are estimated based on our experience with mortgage loans, but costs usually vary by small amounts between delivery of the Good Faith Estimate (GFE) and closing.
-We explain Good Faith Estimates with buyers almost every day, so we'd be glad to answer the you have about closing costs.
+Buyers get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs specified in the GFE are estimated based on Real Property Finance's experience with mortgage loans, but costs often vary a little bit between the GFE and closing.
+We review GFEs with buyers every day, so we'd be glad to answer your questions about closing costs.

-Below you'll find a general list of closing costs.
-We will always provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below is a general list of closing costs.
+We will always provide you with a specific list of your closing costs when we deliver your Good Faith Estimate.

 Standard Closing Costs